 - Location of parts

 Out of these 6 variables the one most likely to bring down your cleaning process is power amplitude.
 The power amplitude decays as your tanks age.
-On tanks with variable power output, the cleaning force can be adjusted in order to maintain the same level of performance, but up to a limit.
+On tanks with variable power output, the cleaning force/area can be adjusted in order to maintain the same level of performance, but up to a limit.
 The power amplitude is the main variable that decays as a result of aging transducers.
-As the power degrades, the cleaning force drops proportionately.
+As the power degrades, the cleaning force/area drops proportionately.
 The Sonic Meter is specifically designed to sense and quantify changes in the resultant power amplitude.

 Frequency is fixed.
 Tanks can have multiple transducers with different frequencies.
 The discrete frequencies can be “swept” from one frequency to another, but frequency is not variable.
 It is discrete and inherent to the transducer or transducer set.